Balatro vs Heroes of Might & Magic: Olden Era

 Pick Heroes of Might & Magic: Olden Era if

-- You love classic turn-based strategy with town building and army management.
+- You crave classic turn-based strategy with faction variety and map exploration.

 Bottom line